Most Recent Changes

 Sale conditions

-All of my advertised items either come from or are surplus to my collection – please bear in mind that I don’t operate a retail business and that most items are old, or unique and in some ways can show signs of age.
+Most of my advertised items either come from or are surplus to my collection – please bear in mind that I don’t operate a retail business and that most items are old, or unique and in some ways can show signs of age.
 Rarely will the signs of age be enough to detract from the overall appeal of the telephone.

 Warranty

-In all cases, I will provide a money back guarantee if the phone is not what the buyer expected; again, the buyer will be responsible for all postage costs and the cost of any modifications that they had requested.
+If the telephone is sold as a working example, I will provide a 3 months warranty from the date of purchase – the buyer will be responsible for postage costs.
+In all cases, I will provide a money back guarantee if the phone is not what the buyer might have reasonably expected from reading my description; again, the buyer will be responsible for all postage costs and the cost of any modifications that they had requested.

 Working telephones